 The Criteria For Ankle Injury Claims

-There are various daily situations where you could suffer an ankle injury.
+There are various circumstances that could cause an accident leading to an ankle injury.
 These include:

-• A road traffic accident.
-Road users owe each other a duty of care to navigate the roads in a way that prevents injury and damage to themselves and others.
+- A road traffic accident.
+Anyone using the roads, including vehicle drivers, motorbike riders, cyclists and pedestrians, owe each other a duty of care.
+Per this duty, they must use the roads in a way that prevents injury and damage to themselves and others.
 As part of this duty, they are expected to adhere to the Road Traffic Act 1988 and any relevant rules and regulations found in the Highway Code.
 If you suffer an injury because of a breach in this duty, you could seek compensation for a broken ankle.

 In order to have a good case to seek personal injury compensation, you must be able to prove that you suffered your injury because a liable party breached the duty of care they owed you.